leoliu/ggtags/README.rst

 ``M-=``

-   Move to the file where navigation session starts
+   Move to the file where navigation session starts.

 ``M-<``